ag-informatics/ag-informatics-seminar/3-coding-methods/README.md

 # Coding Methods 101

 This document is written assuming that you already know how to write code in some programming language, but you are interested in (1) learning best practices re: how to structure and present your own code, and (2) learning how to understand other people's code!
+Please note, if you'd like the software engineering materials for your own interest, they are in the [topic archive here](https://github.com/ag-informatics/ag-informatics-seminar/tree/main/topic%20archive/2022-software-engineering)

 ## Topic Submission